 Fees for public speaking requests to colleges and other institutions are assessed at the time of inquiry.
 Educational institutions may be given special consideration.
 Mr. Brown has written for entertainment magazines and major metropolitan dailies.

-For speaking or interview requests contact the assignment desk:
+For speaking or interview requests for artists, contact the assignment desk:

-— In 2016, Phil Brown Public Relations embarks on a series of media approaches designed to assist businesses, schools, entertainers and sole proprietors in spreading the news about programs, products, and events.
-This includes large and small companies, schools, and higher education.
+— In 2017-18, Phil C. Brown Public Relations embarks on a series of media approaches designed to assist businesses, schools, entertainers and sole proprietors in spreading the news about programs, products, and events.
+This includes large and small companies and institutions of higher education.

 Founding member of Sly & The Family Stone, Jerry Martini, will tour internationally with The Family Stone in 2018, and look for new music from the group.
 Tito Jackson’s debut album is Tito Time and is presently available.